Brushing your teeth for oral hygiene

 • Use the same gentle back and forth brush strokes horizontally for the chewing surfaces of each tooth.

-• Next brush your tongue to remove the bacteria that cause bad breath and freshen your breath in the process.
-Alternatively you can use a tongue scraper to clean your tongue.
+• Next brush your tongue to remove the bacteria that cause bad breath.
+Alternatively, you can use a tongue scraper to clean your tongue.

-• Brush the roof of your tongue, especially rewarding if you have a bad breath problem.
+• Brush the roof of your mouth, especially rewarding if you have a bad breath problem.

-• Finally spit out the remaining toothpaste and rinse your mouth thoroughly with water.
-You can also follow it up with a mouth rinse using mouthwash.
+• Finally, spit out the remaining toothpaste and rinse your mouth thoroughly with water.
+You can also follow it up with mouthwash.

 • A proper brushing routine will last from 2 to 3 minutes.